 As part of the Bank's strategy, the Bank intends to continue to offer a simple range of mortgage products without complex features and consistent with its risk appetite and market conditions.
-Since 2018, the Bank has been active in new segments of the lending market such as Help to Buy mortgages.
+However, in 2018 the Bank entered new segments of the lending market such as Help to Buy mortgages and lending on properties with up to 95 per cent. loan to value ("LTV").
 Customer mortgages are currently originated exclusively through authorised brokers or intermediaries.

-Platform operates a dedicated brand within the UK intermediary market and is focused on prime residential mortgages and buy to let lending.
+Platform operates a dedicated brand within the UK intermediary market.
+Launched in February 2003, Platform was created from the merger of "Platform Home Loans" and "Verso", both former subsidiaries of Britannia.
+Platform is focused on prime residential mortgages and buy to let lending.
 This offers flexibility to the Bank in terms of market participation, product and pricing and, given the specialist nature of the broker market, this approach enables the Bank to access segments of the mortgage market that would be harder to reach through The Co-operative Bank brand alone.
 Intermediaries range from large UK companies (including Legal & General and Openwork) to small independent mortgage advisers.
 Through Platform, the Bank holds extensive relationships with intermediaries across the UK.

-In the market as a whole, intermediated lending accounted for an estimated 73 per cent. of all regulated mortgage lending in 2019.
-Intermediary lending is expected to remain the Bank's primary retail mortgage origination channel, with a diversified product offering and transformation and service improvements expected to deliver net lending growth over the life of the Plan.
-This platform will form the foundation for further development and transformation work enabling the delivery of future mortgage lending growth.
+In the market as a whole, intermediated lending accounted for an estimated 74 per cent. of all regulated mortgage lending in the first three quarters of 2018.
+Intermediary lending is expected to remain the Bank's dominant retail mortgage origination channel, with a diversified product offering and transformation and service improvements expected to deliver net lending growth over the life of the Plan.
+To support mortgage growth, systems transformation activity is expected to deliver an upgraded platform in 2020 to deliver enhanced process and product range capabilities, including the re-introduction of direct origination through telephony, branch and digital channels.